 Family Law

-Marriage, divorce, custody, inheritance, and domestic violence protections under UAE Personal Status Law (Federal Law No. 28 of 2005) and recent civil law reforms for non-Muslims.
+Marriage, divorce, custody, inheritance, and domestic violence protections under UAE Personal Status Law and 2022 civil reforms.

 Marriage Requirements & Registration